tnarg/rules_cue/README.md

 cue_library(name, srcs, importpath, deps=[])
 ```

-Defines a collection of Cue files that can be depended on by a `cue_binary`.
+Defines a collection of Cue files that can be depended on by a `cue_export`.
 Does not generate
 any outputs.

 | Attribute    | Description                                                                                       |